kottesh/xcrfcs/README.md

-A simple X cursor focus using XCB
+A simple X pointer focus (xptrf) using XCB.

-## TODO
+## Roadmap

-- [ ] create a circle window
+- [ ] create a circular window
-- [ ] update the window content with some zooming effects(a.k.a slight magnification)
+- [ ] replace the pointer with window
-- [ ] listen to cursor position, update window content move it.
+- [ ] update the graphic content of the window with right below screen.
+- [ ] cover the whole display with translucent black or white window.

+**May be...**
-- [ ] create simple animation
+- [ ] create in and out animation